 Buying a new (used) car is stressful – especially if you have limited information about the previous owners and vehicle history.
 With these websites, you can easily find a list of Ottawa used car dealerships or discover exactly how many kilometers your potential new car has driven.

-Without further ado, let’s take a look at 5 best apps and websites for buying used cars here in Canada!
+Without further ado, let’s take a look at 5 best apps and websites for buying the cheapest used cars here in Canada!

 1. Car Pages